Collections & Research

 - No more than twenty (20) percent of a collection/printed item/publication/exhibit will be photocopied or reproduced.

-- Photocopy restrictions to printed material include brittle, unusually thin, or otherwise fragile paper; books with loose, cracked, inflexible or otherwise unstable bindings; volumes and prints larger than 11" by 17"; unusually thick or heavy volumes; and bound newspapers.
+- Photocopy restrictions to printed material include brittle, unusually thin, or otherwise fragile paper; books with loose, cracked, inflexible or otherwise unstable bindings; volumes larger than 11" by 17"; unusually thick or heavy volumes; and bound newspapers.

 - All in-house copying will be done only by CSH staff or trained volunteers.